castlaboratory/croparea/README.md

 }
 ```

-## Function to get a sample from artifitial population
+## Function to get a sample from artificial population

 ``` r
 # get_a_sample <- function(U_star, N_0, strategy, order){